SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroupIngress.md

 nondefault VPC\] The AWS account ID for the source security group, if the source security group is in a different account.
 You can't specify this parameter in combination with the following parameters: the CIDR IP address range, the IP protocol, the start of the port range, and the end of the port range.
 Creates rules that grant full ICMP, UDP, and TCP access.
-To create a rule with a specific IP protocol and port range, use a set of IP permissions instead.
 If you specify SourceSecurityGroupName or SourceSecurityGroupId and that security group is owned by a different account than the account creating the stack, you must specify the SourceSecurityGroupOwnerId; otherwise, this property is optional.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group-ingress.html#cfn-ec2-security-group-ingress-sourcesecuritygroupownerid